IBM-Security/ibm-security-integrations/jboss/README.md

 # IBM Security Verify SSO integration
-This repo contains resources for integration JBoss or Wildfly application servers with IBM Security Verify or IBM Security Verify Access
+This repo contains resources for integrating IBM Security Verify with JBoss or Wildfly using IBM Application Gateway as a web reverse proxy to manage authentication and authorization.
+Identity is supplied to the JBoss or Wildfly application server using a signed JWT.

 ## Prerequisites
 * Kubernetes
 * Docker

+## Domain name
+The IBM Security Verify applicaiton must be configured with a redirect uri for the demo deployment.
+For this demo a [hosts file entry](https://en.wikipedia.org/wiki/Hosts_(file)) entry was used to set the kubernets cluster IPv4 address to route to the `ibm.security.integration.demo` domain.

 ## Demo Web Application